-Pagan Community Notes is a companion to my usual Pagan News of Note, a series more focused on news originating from within the Pagan community.
-I want to reinforce the idea that what happens to and within our organizations, groups, and events is news, and news-worthy.
+Happy May Day everyone!
+Pagan Community Notes is a series focused on news originating from within the Pagan community.
+Reinforcing the idea that what happens to and within our organizations, groups, and events is news, and news-worthy.
 My hope is that more individuals, especially those working within Pagan organizations, get into the habit of sharing their news with the world.
 So lets get started!

-That’s all I have for now, have a great day!
+That’s all I have for now, have a happy May Day!